dubhue/countdown-promo-react/README.md

 See live implementation here: [https://codepen.io/peterbdub/pen/GRKaWYW](https://codepen.io/peterbdub/pen/GRKaWYW)

 The live implementation has generic "Product" name and link for obfuscation purposes.
 In production, the anchor link element would likely be replaced with a react-router Link element for in-app linking.
-Use Bootstrap 4 grid.
+Uses Bootstrap 4 grid.